sathwik02022002/WolfJobs/README.md

 # Why WolfJobs?

 At WolfJobs, it’s not just about work – it's about joining a vibrant pack where every wolf (err, student!) counts.
-Step in and find your howl! 🐺🎉
+Step in and find your howl!🐺🎉

 * **Competitive & Rewarding:** As part of the WolfJobs family, we pride ourselves on offering competitive wages paired with flexible schedules.
 Your time is valuable, and we recognize that.